 2015 Audi TT spy shots

-Under the hood of the new 2015 Audi TT, we expect to find the same EA888 2.0-liter turbocharged four-cylinder as in the current generation, rated at about 220 horsepower--a slight upgrade from the current model's 211 horsepower.
-The TTS model should also carry forward, though whether Audi will upgrade the TTS from its current 265-horsepower output isn't clear.
+Under the hood of the 2015 Audi TT, we expect to find a 2.0-liter turbocharged four-cylinder just like in the outgoing model.
+It should be rated at about 220 horsepower--a slight upgrade from the current 211-horsepower rating.
+The TTS model should also carry forward, possibly with output now registering close to 300 horsepower to match the output of the 2015 Audi S3

 Most interesting for performance fans is a possible return of the TT RS

 , which was discontinued from the current model line for 2014.
 With up to 380 horsepower in its new form, the TT RS could provide the most fun short of the R8 within the four-ringed brand.

 As before, front-wheel drive will be standard in base models of the 2015 TT, with quattro all-wheel drive available across the range.
 The current range of transmissions is also likely to carry forward, though perhaps with refinements to electronic controls and software in dual-clutch units.

 The interior features a typically clean, conservative design from Audi that updates the TT's look to better blend in with its more recently updated four-ringed counterparts.
 One thing you’ll notice is the absence of a central display.
 Audi calls this design the "virtual cockpit," where most information is presented through a 12.3-inch display located behind the steering wheel.